top of page

 We do business by putting people and the planet first.
 We reinvest the money that our business makes into the communities around us. we are able to focus solely on what we do best – using our skills to make our communities better places to live and work.

-the Age of inspiration project takes wellbeing to vulnerable adults over 65 years in a fun and interactive way, funded by Lancashire county council and unltd.
+the Age of inspiration project takes wellbeing to vulnerable adults AGED over 50 years in a fun and interactive way,

 Screen Shot 2022-06-19 at 19.52.37.png